ryanlakner/AI-Intruder-Detector/README.md

 AI Intruder Detector

-Using OpenCV in Python
+Using OpenCV in Python and Arduino for servo mounts
-Using Ardino with Servo Mounts